Medical Assistance in Dying (MAiD) in Victoria, BC

 If you're here, you're likely facing big questions, either for you or someone you love.

-This page is created to help you consider how to navigate this transition with heart, because it's more than a procedure, it's a rite of passage.
+This page is created to help you consider how to navigate this transition with presence.
+Because it's more than a procedure, it's a threshold moment.

 older woman holding dandelion in hands